 So… here is my story…

 I will never again think “it can’t happen to me”.
-At 44 years old, an avid cyclist in the best shape of my life, I never saw it coming.
+At 44 years old, a former runner and an avid cyclist in the best shape of my life, I never saw it coming.
 My bicycle was ready for the usual 22 miles of “mental break ride” at lunch the day I had a seizure while on air.
 It was a Friday.
 April 12, 2013 at 8:15 am.
 An ambulance ride to the ER and a few hours of searching/scanning revealed “at least 3 tumors” in my brain, along with three more in my lungs.
 Eleven days after that ER visit, I was already at USC Keck (University of Southern California) undergoing brain surgery.
 My life had changed in an unforeseen moment.
 I had cancer, and if I wanted to remain alive, there was no time to waste.
-Even with 20/20 hindsight of my condition, I still cannot point to any definite signs/symptoms that my body and brain were being overtaken by cancer.
+Even with 20/20 hindsight of my condition, I still cannot point to any definite signs that my body and brain were being overtaken by cancer.

 I was diagnosed that April with Stage IV Metastatic Melanoma.
 Yes, melanoma can be more than skin deep!
 The craniotomy was followed three weeks later with gamma knife radiation to treat the tumors that remained in my head.
 Another four days passed, and we began immunotherapy (Yervoy) at USC Norris Comprehensive Cancer Center to treat the tumors that had been discovered in my lungs.
 The first batch of immunotherapy (Yervoy) was completed in late July 2013, followed by another round of gamma knife brain radiation in late September to treat 2 new brain tumors… and that is only the beginning of a loooong story.